turingschool-projects/ripped/README.md

 ### The Webhook

 When the repo is pushed after being updated on your local machine, a webhook that is set to the repo through the GitHub repos settings page will trigger a POST event to the github_webhooks_controller.rb file on your application.
 This route will hit the github_create action on that controller, which will set off a series of API calls to GitHub that require the setup of ENV variables for the application.
+Those environment variables are currently being set in the application.yml and will need to be manually updated in the environment on your server.

 ```ruby
 class GithubWebhooksController < ActionController::Base